Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 How Much Do Substance Abuse Counselors Make in Albany

-The BLS reported that as of May 2022, substance abuse counselors in the Albany metro area, which also includes Troy and Schenectady, earned a median salary of $52,030.
-Those with just a few years of experience earned about $43,160 during this time, while the highest paid earned about $81,420.
+The Albany-Schenectady-Troy metro area employed 1,060 substance abuse counselors with a median salary of $56,500 as of May 2024.
+Those with a few years of experience earned about $46,340, while the highest paid earned approximately $89,410.

 How Much Do Substance Abuse Counselors Make in Buffalo